Skip to content

 Methodology

 Every scenario assumes a committed lockfile is present.
-The only axis that varies is how warm the tool's cache/store is before the command runs: warm clears node_modules but keeps the global store and packument cache populated, cold wipes the store and cache too.
+The main axis is how warm the tool's cache/store is before the command runs; rows use each tool's default install model, which means aube's global virtual store is enabled and pnpm's comparable feature is left at pnpm's default of off.
+Warm clears node_modules but keeps each tool's store/cache populated; cold wipes the store and cache too.
 The fixture, scripts, and raw hyperfine output live at benchmarks/.
 Reproduce locally with mise run bench.

 aube